 One of the most high-profile cases in this area relates to J.Crew, the American specialty retailer.
-J.Crew utilized a series of baskets in its credit documents to create its so-called "trap door", purportedly enabling it to move approximately \$250 million of valuable intellectual property from a guarantor-restricted subsidiary into an unrestricted subsidiary (via a non-guarantor-restricted subsidiary) and thereby outside of the creditors' collateral pool and covenant regime.
+J.Crew utilized a series of baskets in its credit documents to create its so-called 'trap door', purportedly enabling it to move approximately \$250m of valuable intellectual property from a guarantor-restricted subsidiary into an unrestricted subsidiary (via a non-guarantor-restricted subsidiary) and thereby outside of the creditors' collateral pool and covenant regime.
 The three relevant baskets used were:

-- A \$150 million fixed-cap investment basket for investments by guarantor-restricted subsidiaries into non-guarantorrestricted subsidiaries; - A general basket equal to the greater of \$100 million and 3.25% of total assets for investments by guarantorrestricted subsidiaries into anything (including non-guarantor-restricted subsidiaries); and - An unlimited basket for investments by non-guarantorrestricted subsidiaries, to the extent that such investment was financed with the proceeds received from a guarantorrestricted subsidiary.
+- a \$150m fixed-cap investment basket for investments by guarantor-restricted subsidiaries into non-guarantorrestricted subsidiaries; - (2) a general basket equal to the greater of \$100m and 3.25% of total assets for investments by guarantor-restricted subsidiaries into anything (including non-guarantor-restricted subsidiaries); and - (3) an unLtd basket for investments by non-guarantor-restricted subsidiaries, to the extent that such investment was financed with the proceeds received from a guarantor-restricted subsidiary.

-Once the intellectual property was transferred to the unrestricted subsidiary through this "trap door", it was used as collateral for an exchange offer for certain holdco PIK notes in the J.Crew capital structure.
-More recently, documentation for certain leveraged loan and high-yield transactions have included the so-called "black hole" where the transfer at stage 1 of J.Crew (above) is uncapped, thereby allowing for a black hole of value extraction.
+Once the intellectual property was transferred to the unrestricted subsidiary through this 'trap door', it was used as collateral for an exchange offer for certain holdco PIK notes in the J.Crew capital structure.
+More recently, documentation for certain leveraged loan and high-yield transactions have included the so-called 'black hole' where the transfer at stage 1 of J.Crew (above) is uncapped, thereby allowing for a black hole of value extraction.

-Notably, given the issues in McClaren, the term lenders in J.Crew commenced litigation asserting, among other things, that the IP transfer violated a covenant in the credit agreement prohibiting the disposal of all or substantially all of the company's assets.
-As in McClaren, however, the company was able to complete an alternative transaction that largely resolved the litigation.
+The term lenders in J.Crew commenced litigation asserting, among other things, that the IP transfer violated a covenant in the credit agreement prohibiting the disposal of all or substantially all of the company's assets.
+As in McLaren, however, the company was able to complete an alternative transaction that largely resolved the litigation.